PAPERZILLA

 Topic-based filtering

 Create a project around a research interest.
-Papers are filtered against it continuously.
+Papers and related research data are filtered against it continuously.

 Relevance ranking